Faculty and Staff Directory

 Department of Psychology

 Dr. Wedell joined the faculty at the University of South Carolina in 1989.
-He is currently the Chair of the Psychology Department and Co-Director of the NSF funded Summer Research Experience in Brain and Cognitive Sciences.
+He is currently the Director of the Institute for Mind and Brain.

 The motivating force behind Dr. Wedell's research has been an attempt to better understand how context affects how we think about, feel, and interact with the world.
 He has studied context effects by altering the nature of the stimulus or choice set, changing features of the task, such as the mode of presentation or the type or response required, and manipulating the framing of the information being considered.
 His research is characterized by development of quantitative models that explain judgment, decision, and memory processes.
 Recent areas of research include the following: